DellESI/RackManager-Docs-Published/Redfish-API-Users-Guide-for-DSS9000-RackManager.md

 * HTTP Basic Authentication
 * Redfish Session Authentication

-THe RackManager Redfish service support both authentication mechanisms – and no others currently.
+The RackManager Redfish service support both authentication mechanisms – and no others currently.
 ***However***, since the implementation is on Centos7.1 Linux, it is very easy to extend authentication to other methods.
 Contact Dell Support or sales for help if you need another authentication mechanism.

 * **Basic authentication:** --